meshery/meshery/docs/pages/concepts/logical/models.md

 {% include alert.html title="Model Packaging" type="info" content="Model constructs can be packaged and exported as OCI-compatible images.
 This makes them portable and allows them to be shared between different environments." %}

 ![Meshery Models]({{ site.baseurl }}/assets/img/concepts/meshery-models.png)
+_Figure: Model Construct Classification_

 ## Key aspects and characteristics

 You might not fully comprehend the Meshery Models figure above.
 The following analogy offers an alternative viewpoint from which to comprehend the Capabilities Registry (where Models are imported and their capabilities registered for use).

 ![Meshery Models Analogy]({{ site.baseurl }}/assets/img/concepts/meshery-models-analogy.svg)
+_Figure: Registrar's Office and Meshery Models Analogy_

 ### Models

-[Models](https://github.com/meshery/meshery/tree/master/server/meshmodel) introduce various core constructs that form the foundation of the model.
+Models introduce various core constructs that form the foundation of the model.
 Some of the core constructs mentioned in the document include Components, Designs, Policies, and Relationships.
 Models having the same `name` and `version` attributes are considered duplicates.

 ### Component

 [Component]({{site.baseurl}}/concepts/logical/components) represent entities in the Meshery ecosystem, exposing capabilities of the underlying platform.
 They can be registered, created, and used by users and operators.
 Components have definitions, instances, and associated metadata.
 Components having the same `kind`, `apiVersion` and `model.name` attributes are considered duplicates.

-### Designs

-[Designs]({{site.baseurl}}/concepts/logical/designs) are deployable units in Meshery that describe the desired infrastructure.
-They consist of components and patterns, allowing users to define and configure the behavior of their cloud-native applications.
-A design is a collection of components and patterns that represent a desired state of infrastructure.
-Designs are used to deploy and manage cloud-native systems.

-### Patterns

-[Patterns](patterns) are reusable configuration that can be applied to components or designs.
-They define best practices for configuring and operating cloud-native application functionality.
-Patterns can be applied to components or designs, and they are read-only.

-{% include alert.html title="Metadata" type="info" content="Metadata provide additional details about a component in Meshery.
-They offer specific functionality or characteristics associated with a component, enhancing its capabilities.
-Metadata can be attached to components to customize their behavior." %}

 ### Policy